-- Bachelor of Laws and Bachelor of Arts, University of Wollongong
+Bachelor of Law and Bachelor of Arts, University of Wollongong;

-- Graduate Diploma of Legal Practice, The College of Law
+Graduate Diploma of Legal Practice, The College of Law; and

-- Admitted to the Supreme Court of NSW
+Admitted to the Supreme Court of New South Wales.

 Areas of Practice:

-- Company restructures including drafting of share sale agreements and deeds of indemnity
+Company restructures including the drafting of share sale agreements and deeds of indemnity;

 Keely has a strong interest in intellectual property and has extensive skills in Microsoft Word, legal drafting, LEAP, and commercial negotiations.

-Keely prides herself in her ability to communicate effectively and efficiently with all her clients.
-She prides herself on her ability to provide complex legal information in an understandable and straight forward manner.
+Keely prides herself in her ability to communicate effectively and efficiently with all her clients and her ability to provide complex legal information in an understandable and straightforward manner.

-Her flexible nature to organise and prioritise work independently and deliver to tight deadlines, along with the ability to work within a team environment is what makes Keely an integral part of the Coutts team.
+Her flexible nature to organise and prioritise work independently, deliver to tight deadlines and her ability to work within a team environment is what makes Keely an integral part of the Coutts team.

-Since joining Coutts, Keely has worked within the Commercial Law team where on a daily basis she can complete any of the following tasks:
+Since joining Coutts, Keely has worked within the Commercial Law team, and on a daily basis she could complete any of the following tasks:

-- Attending to legal research on a range of matters in order to provide advice to clients, for example in relation to the process for a foreign company to obtain an exemption from the Foreign Investment Review Board to purchase land within Australia.
+Attending to legal research on a range of matters to provide advice to clients, for example in relation to the process for a foreign company to obtain an exemption from the Foreign Investment Review Board to purchase land within Australia; and